RaspberryPiFoundation/python-curriculum/en-GB/secret-messages-new/index.md

 	Notice how the `newPosition` is 27, and there aren't 27 letters in the alphabet!

-+ You can use a `%` to tell the new position to go back to letter 'a' once it gets to 'z'.
++ You can use a `%` to tell the new position to go back to position 0 once it gets to position 26.

 	![screenshot](images/messages-modulus.png)